Davi-S/dotfiles/README.md

 ## Usage

 Make sure you have `aconfmgr` installed.
-Follow the steps in the [official documentation](https://github.com/CyberShadow/aconfmgr/blob/master/README.md) if you're new to the tool.
+If you're new to the tool, follow the steps in the [official documentation](https://github.com/CyberShadow/aconfmgr/blob/master/README.md).

 ### Clone this repository